-ROME, ITALY---"This World Food Conference may well stand as one of the greatest... or one of the most disastrous assemblies of Mankind," Senator Bob Dole said Wednesday morning.
+ROME, ITALY---"This World Food Conference may well stand as one of the est... or one of the most disastrous assemblies of Mankind," Senator Bob greatest...
+Dole said Wednesday morning.
 "It certainly will be disastrous if we allow ourselves the luxury of indiscriminate bickering while devoting our energies to castigating, dividing and deriding those others who are here for the same basic purpose as we are."
 Dole, a Senate delegate to the World Food Conference in Rome, made the statement in remarks he delivered to a Non-Government Organization Meeting.

-Urging international cooperation, Dole said, "In the meantime, let us as Americans tell the world that we will help...But let us seek the good will of those who have lots of dollars and no wheat as well as those who have lots of people and no wheat."
+Urging international cooperation, Dole said, "In the meantime, let us as Americans tell the world that we will help...But let us seek the good will of those who have let us for a first seek the good will of those who have lots of dollars and no wheat as well as those who have lots of people and no wheat."